gejames/infoblox_networks/README.md

 In Ansible Tower, we will create a Job Template and Survey so anyone can create a new network in Infoblox.

-In Ansible Tower, create a new inventory with your Infoblox server as the host and a group called nios.
-Our playbook references that group, so the name should match our playbook host statement.

 You will also need to create a new Project that points to your source control.
+For the inventory, we can the Demo Inventory that includes localhost.

 Create a job template for your new playbook.
-If you encrypted your `nios.yml` file with ansible-vault, you will have to provide your Vault credentials here.
+For a lab environment, you include the contents of the nios.yml file in the extra variables section.

 ![JobTemplate](docs/jobtemplate1.png)